Torrey chair

 The Wilsonart wood grain laminate fits in this meeting of natural and engineered.
 The material – with its vast variety of colors and grain patterns – “paint” light and shadow across the facets.
 The laminate helps not to re-create nature, but to re-present it, turning its “faux” qualities into an asset.

-Exhibited at ICFF and NeoCon 2012, as winner of the 8th annual Wilsonart Design Challenge.
+Exhibited at ICFF and NeoCon 2012, as winner of the 8th Annual Wilsonart Design Challenge.
 Cited as a highlight of ICFF by Houzz and Design Milk.

 Just like sitting on a tree branch, people find a position they feel is most comfortable for the moment.
 Candid shots from ICFF.